2 What is a Cookie?

 5 3rd Party Cookies

-They also change their stuff all the time.... by the time we'd finished writing the description of what they do, it will be out of date.
+They also change their stuff all the time.... by the time we finished writing a description of what they do, it'll probably be out of date.

 6 Rejecting cookies